kc004/kubernetes-test/kubespray/README.md

 Create a server in a region where do you want to run production setup.

 Cloud provider: AWS,
-Servers: t2.micro (for Ansible), t2.medium (Master, ETCD, Workers -- Ubuntu 18.04)
+Servers: t2.micro (for Ansible), t2.medium (for Master, ETCD, Workers) - Ubuntu 18.04
 Default Region: eu-central-1.

 First install Terraform v0.11.8, Ansible and software-properties-common to the server.